 Andreas is currently a research postgraduate in the Clean Energy Processes (CEP) Laboratory of the Department of Chemical Engineering and he is part of the Science and Solutions for a Changing Planet Doctoral Training Partnership at the Grantham Institute of Climate Change and the Environment.
-His research interests involve energy systems, decarbonisation of heat, thermo-economic optimisation of low-carbon heat-pumping technologies and climate change.
+His research interests involve energy systems, low-carbon heating technologies and climate change.

 Before joining Imperial College London, Andreas obtained an MEng degree in Mechanical Engineering at the University of Nottingham.
 During the final year of his degree, he conducted research into Economic Model Predictive Control approaches for the optimal operation of microgrids.
 He is an affiliate member of IMechE, from which he received the Institution Best Student and Frederic Barnes Waldron Awards in 2018.
 Previously, he has worked as an undergraduate researcher at the KIOS Research and Innovation Centre of Excellence of the University of Cyprus.

 et al., 2020, On the value of combined heat and power (CHP) systems and heat pumps in centralised and distributed heating systems: Lessons from multi-fidelity modelling approaches, Applied Energy, Vol:274, ISSN:0306-2619, Pages:1-19

 et al., 2020, Stochastic real-time operation control of a combined heat and power (CHP) system under uncertainty, Energy Conversion and Management, Vol:216, ISSN:0196-8904, Pages:1-17

 et al., 2020, Optimal design of low-temperature heat-pumping technologies and implications to the whole energy system, The 33rd International Conference on Efficiency, Cost, Optimization, Simulation and Environmental Impact of Energy Systems.